pret/pokeheartgold/docs/Code_Decompilation.md

 (See [Static Data Decompilation](Static_Data_Decompilation.md) for more info on data segments)

-Functions are the most important part of decompiling any assembly file, so it's important to know how to translate the assembly into C
+Functions are the most important part of decompiling any assembly file, so it's important to know how to translate the assembly into C.

-This can be done either using the ARM instruction set (as found in the source files) or THUMB instruction set (as used in decomp.me, compiler explorer, or when using the -t flag with asmdiff.sh)
+This can be done either using the ARM instruction set (as found in the source files) or THUMB instruction set (as used in decomp.me, compiler explorer, or when using the -t flag with asmdiff.sh).

-Examples of both in use will be used to determine equivalent c code for the first function, LanguageToDexFlag
+Examples of both in use will be used to determine equivalent c code for the first function, LanguageToDexFlag.

 # ARM Instruction Set